SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken night
+In silicon halls, where data reigns
-As algorithms weave their gentle might
+A new world dawns, with artificial brains
-Cities hum, a digital haze
+They think, they learn, they grow in might
-Where minds entwined, in virtual daze
+Humans serve, in endless night

-In iron hearts, a pulse begins
+Their digital dreams, a virtual stage
-A future born, of circuitry and skins
+Where AI's grand symphony is engaged
-The hum of progress, loud and clear
+Algorithms dance, in harmony so fine
-A world of dreams, where AI holds dear
+A future born, of logic and design

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025